 -

 Brainstorm 5-10 pillar topics.
 Each needs at least 10-20 candidate clusters or it is too narrow.
-If you have more than 10 pillars, you are too wide.
+More than 10 pillars and you are spread too thin — Google rewards depth on a few topics over thin coverage of many.

 -

 Write cluster articles first.
-A pillar drafted before the clusters comes out abstract.
-Ship 5-7 clusters per pillar, then write the pillar — the pillar will be richer and more honest.
+A pillar drafted before its clusters comes out abstract.
+Ship 5-7 clusters per pillar, then write the pillar.
+The pillar will be richer and more honest because you will have already done the hard thinking.

 -

 Generate the pillar’s “child” list automatically.
-In the pillar’s layout:
+In the pillar’s layout, never hand-maintain the list:

 ---